MaazJinwala/Smart-Library-Shelf-Management-System/README.md

+# Smart-Library-Shelf-Management-System

-The library plays a vital role in both academic and various professional fields.
-The effectiveness of a library depends on the organization of its books and how easily users can access their preferred titles.
-The Smart Library Shelf Management system caters to the needs of both librarians and students, offering flexibility and convenience.
-This system enables librarians and library patrons to save time and enhance library efficiency.
-It provides precise book search results and indicates the exact book location to users.
-Additionally, it manages information about shelves, books, faculties, and students.
-It also helps identify misplaced books on the shelves by users and generates various reports for administrators and librarians.
-Moreover, this system can be customized to meet the specific requirements of any new library.
+The library is an important part of the academic sector as well as most of the professional sectors.
+The efficiency of a library lies in how the books are arranged and how easily one can get the books of their choice.
+This Smart Library Shelf Management system supports the general requirements of the librarian and the student as well as offers flexible and convenient features.
+This system allows librarians and library users to minimize time and maximize the efficiency of the library.
+This system gives the exact search result of the book as well as the exact location of the book to the user.

-Puspose:
+It will manage the information about the shelves, books, faculties, and students.
+It will also provide information regarding the misplaced book on the shelf by the book reader.
+It will generate the different reports for the administrator and librarians also, this system is customizable for any new library requirements.

+Purpose

-- Handling book, slot, and shelf information.
+To manage book, slot and shelf detail.
-- Retrieving a book's location based on a reader's search query.
+To get the location of a book as per the search query of reader.
-- Adjusting and rearranging book locations when a new shelf is added to the library.
+Configure and reschedule of book location, if the new shelf is purchased in the library.
+The graphical representation of the book location.
-- Providing a visual representation of book locations.
+Reports on a number of the book in an unordered state.
-- Generating reports for books that are currently not in their designated places.